-Ascension Parish's first carbon capture injection test well will be considered at public hearing
+Locals share concerns about impacts of Ascension's first carbon capture injection test well

 Trending News

+"I'm tied to the land.
+I didn't steal the land I built.
+So I'm not going to pack up and move, I'm going to stay here and fight for what's mine because this is mine," Gaignard said.

-The meeting is happening at the Ascension Parish Courthouse in Donaldsonville.
-It starts at 6 p.m.
+A public hearing about the well is happening at the Ascension Parish Clerk of Court at 6 p.m. on Thursday.

 More News